kosukesaigusa/geoflutterfire_plus/README.md

         );
 ```

-You can write query in the same way as not type-safe one.
+You can write query in the same way as the first example.

 ```dart
 // Center of the geo query.